Technological Change (in my life) part-2

 The Evolution of Locomotives

-wood shortages so locomotives switched over to coal (or any fossil fuel) with little difficulty.
-Now it is well known that
+experienced wood shortages so locomotives switched over to coal (or any fossil fuel) with little difficulty.
+It is now known that

 humans burned petroleum for over 5,000 years but it wasn't until the mid-1800s

-Steam locomotives eventually morphed into diesel
+Steam locomotives eventually morphed into diesel locomotives where

-diesel electric systems where a diesel engine runs an electrical generator which is then used to power electrical motors.
+diesel electric systems where "a diesel engine runs an electrical generator" which is then used to power electrical motors.

-At this point you can see that if external electricity is available then a locomotive might be made more efficient by doing away with the diesel engine and electrical
+At this point you can see that if an external electricity source is available then a locomotive might be made much more efficient

 The Evolution of Computers

-- Electromechanical computers were popular in the 1940s (using relays developed for the telephone industry)
+- Electro-mechanical computers were popular in the 1940s (using relays developed for the telephone industry)

 - One good example of this is the American computer known as ENIAC

-- Tommy Flowers was an engineer for the British Post Office (which ran the British
+- Tommy Flowers was an engineer for the British Post Office (which

-belief, Colossus was a hybrid system mostly comprised of electrical relays although vacuum tubes (which
+Contrary to popular belief, Colossus was a hybrid system mostly comprised of electrical relays although vacuum tubes (which

-the Brits correctly refer to as Thermionic Valves) were installed in key portions of the CPU.
+the Brits correctly refer to as Thermionic Valves) were installed in key places of the CPU.